 But let’s face it: We also know warehouse work is both tedious and strenuous.
 So how can you make a job fun even though most workers would probably call it a grind.
 What is it in us that makes us want to compete or vie to become better at what we are doing?
 And can games in the warehouse improve productivity?

 Productivity gains through play

-As an ex-teacher, I would suggest to turn this into a game.
+As an ex-teacher, I would suggest turning this into a game.
 Because playing games is an innate desire we all have.
 Not so fast, you may be tempted to retort.
 Will that be all it takes?
 How could you seriously turn warehousing into a game that people enjoy playing?
 And would that really help improve productivity?

 Well, Amazon has done it.
 What some may describe as warehouse Tetris boils down to workers registering to complete customer orders.
 They do so via an application on the small screen devices they work with.
 In other words: a video game in the warehouse in which they move robots, and register results via onsite scanners.

 And despite the concerns critics may voice, this seems to spark workers’ ambition and help them perform better.
 But make no mistake about it: Motivation – not coercion – is the critical trigger here.
 But what if that were different?
 What if there was a rule that obliged you to play along in the warehouse productivity game?
 Would it still be a game?
 And more importantly, would it still generate results that make a difference?

 Monitoring and privacy: a need for reassurance